 The Kansas Learning Center for Health is the nation’s second oldest health care museum, with a 7,000-square-foot learning center, including interactive exhibits, classrooms, and Valeda, a transparent anatomical mannequin.
 Since 1975, KLCH has offered schools supplemental health education courses designed to enhance classroom curriculum by meeting or exceeding the state’s Next Generation Science and Health standards, and including hands-on, interactive activities.
 Now, KLCH is taking the show on the road in NW Kansas.

 In this “Down to Earth” program, students will learn where and how fruits and vegetables grow.
 With the help of the “Organ Annie” doll, they also discover the benefits of eating healthy for one’s body.
-Students will plant a seed to take home to watch grow with their family.
+Students will enjoy a fun “how to” activity with their lesson.

 During this fun-filled program students examine the parts of a tooth and learn proper dental hygiene.
 Healthy nutrition related to dental health will also be discussed.
 The hands-on activity stresses the importance of brushing daily.